 Private airport transfers in Reykjavik are the best option for those who are short on time and don’t mind spending a bit more.
 A private driver will be waiting for you at the Keflavik airport, so you don’t have to worry about flight delays or full busses.
 A big advantage compared to taking a taxi is that you know in advance exactly what you pay.
-From what I see the price of a private airport transfer is at least 30-40EUR lower than that of a taxi.
+From what I see the price of a private airport transfer is at least 30-40 EUR lower than that of a taxi.

 Beware that there are many companies offering private transfers to and from Reykjavik airport, but many of them are even more expensive than a taxi.
 The private transfer I linked to above is the cheapest that I was able to find in Reykjavik.

-The only advantage of taking a bus is that it’s cheaper than the other options.
-But there are many disadvantages too: inflexible and limited schedule (especially on weekends and outside regular working hours), it takes longer, and if you miss one bus you may have to wait a long time for the next one.
+The only advantage of taking a bus is that it’s a bit cheaper than the other options.
+You’ll save 7-10 EUR one-way, but there are several things to consider.
+The main disadvantages are the inflexible and limited schedule (especially on weekends and outside regular working hours), it takes much longer, and if you miss one bus you may have to wait a long time for the next one.

 TIP: If you are staying in Reykjavik and don’t have a car, then you’ll need to book tours in order to see the most beautiful places nearby.
 See our hand-picked selection of the best guided tours from Reykjavik and also best winter tours and day trips from Reykjavik.

-If you found this post useful, don’t forget to bookmark it and share with your friends.
+If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!